Three files. Any item. Your repo.

 01

-Every spec is a .md file in .specifica/.
-No external database, no SaaS platform, no proprietary format owns the content.
-Clone the repo and you have the specs.
+Every item is markdown files in a directory.
+No database owns the content.
+Clone the repo and you have everything.

 02

-Standard GitHub-Flavored Markdown.
+GitHub-Flavored Markdown.
 No custom syntax, no preprocessor, no build step.
-Readable on GitHub, in VS Code, in a terminal, on paper, in email.

 03